shir8may/TrafficJams-HubNet-Web/README.md

 - 	The purpose of the simulation
 -	  Who it is intended for
--	   Duration of the activity
+-	   Duration of the actizvity
 -	   How to operate it
 -	   How it contributes to our daily lives